rahulshukladraftbit/commit/README.md

 - 🤖 [Android Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) - Android Lollipop (5) and greater.
 - 🍎 [iOS App Store](https://itunes.com/apps/exponent) - iOS 11 and greater.

+After installing, scan the barcode you see in the command line.

+> If you are using custom packages, then there is a chance your app will not run on Expo Go.
+In that case, you need to [create your own build of the app](https://docs.expo.dev/build/setup/)

 ## File Structure

 ```
 .
     ├── assets                 # Static assets like images and fonts.
-    ├── config                 # JS representation of fonts, images, themes, and more
+    ├── config                 # JS representation of fonts, images, and more
-        └── Themes.js          # Example file for your app's themes
     ├── screens                # React Native code for the screens you built.
     │   └── MyFirstScreen.js   # Example file for the screen named "My First Screen"
-    ├── components.js          # All your custom components
+    ├── themes                 # JS representation of the theme
     ├── .gitignore             # List of files to ignore when comitting with Git
     ├── App.js                 # Entry point for your app
     ├── app.json               # Configuration file for your app, used by Expo